aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 1. It will take a few minutes for the Stack to create.
 Choose the **Stack Info** tab to go to the overall stack status page and wait until the stack is fully launched and shows a status of **CREATE_COMPLETE**.
 Click the refresh icon to see progress updates.

-1. With the `WildRydesAPI` stack selected, click on the **Outputs** tab and copy the value shown for the `WildRydesApiInvokeUrl` to your Cloud9 scratchpad editor tab.
+1. With the `WildRydesBackend` stack selected, click on the **Outputs** tab and copy the value shown for the `WildRydesApiInvokeUrl` to your Cloud9 scratchpad editor tab.

 </p></details>